EddyH85/linux_system_mgmt/README.md

 - Set I/O Scheduler for virtual Enviroment
 - Manage lokale Users, Pre-Shared-keys and entries to sudoers
 - Set Hypervisor specific settings and install latest Hypervisor Tools (vSphere and PowerVM)
 - Managed some Daemons, for Example Postfix
+- Install monitoring and Dokumentations Tools

 Requirements